CURRENT PUBLIC POLICY ISSUES AND HOT TOPICS

 Current public policy issues we are monitoring in Pennsylvania:

-Other state legislation NAMI Southwestern Pennsylvania is following:
+Other state legislation NAMI Keystone Pennsylvania is following:

-S.B.
-21 is Sen. Stewart Greenleaf’s AOT (Assisted Outpatient Treatment) bill reintroduced with each new legislative session.
+HB 1233 is Representative Murt’s AOT (Assisted Outpatient Treatment) bill reintroduced with each new legislative session.

-FEDERAL: Our federal level advocacy often involves public comments to CMS (Center for Medicare Medicaid) and various legislation regarding mental health, housing, healthcare, education and justice related issues.
-NAMI Southwestern PA meets locally and in Washington with Senators and our regional Representatives.
+FEDERAL: Our federal level advocacy often involves public comments to CMS (Center for Medicare Medicaid) and various legislation regarding mental health, housing, healthcare, education, and justice related issues.
+NAMI Keystone PA meets locally and in Washington with Senators and our regional Representatives.